britram/taps-transports/draft-ietf-taps-transports.md

 unacknowledged data that can be outstanding at a given time.
 The window scale option {{RFC7323}} allows a receiver to use windows greater than 64KB.

+All TCP senders provide congestion control, such as described in [RFC5681].
 TCP's congestion control mechanism is tied to a sliding window as well
-{{RFC5681}}, described further in {{congestion-control}}.
+{{RFC5681}}.
+Examples for different kind of congestion control schemes are given in {{congestion-control}}.
 The sending window at a given point in time is the minimum of the receiver window and the congestion window.

-[EDNOTE mirja add stuff here]
+The congestion window is increased in the absence of congestion and, resopectively, decreased if congestion is detected.
+Often loss is implicitly handled as a congestion indication which is detected in TCP (also as input for retransmission handling) based on two mechanisms:
+A retransmission timer with exponential back-up or the reception of three acknowledgement for the same segment, so called duplicated ACKs (Fast retransmit).
+In addition Explicit Congestion
+Notification (ECN) [RFC3168] can be used in TCP, if supported by both endpoints, that allows a network node to signal congestion without inducing loss.
+Alternatively, a delay-based congestion control scheme can be used in TCP that reacts to changes in delay as an early indication of congestion as also further described in {{congestion-control}}.

 TCP protocol instances can be extended {{RFC7414}} and tuned.
 Some features are sender-side only, requiring no negotiation with the receiver; some are